-2020 2019
+2021 2020

-Outstanding at January 1 2,400 94
+Outstanding at January 1 1,716 2,400

-Granted during the year 354 2,646
+Granted during the year - 354

-Vested during the year (740) (77)
+Vested during the year (676) (740)

-Expired during the year (298) (263)
+Expired during the period (538) (298)

-Outstanding at December 31 1,716 2,400
+Outstanding at December 31 502 1,716

-Compensation cost attributable to share-based payment for the years ended December 31, 2020 and 2019 was \$22,561 thousand and \$11,840 thousand, respectively.
+Compensation costs attributable to share based payment for the years ended December 31, 2021 and 2020 were \$2,613 thousand and \$22,561 thousand, respectively.

-- (v) Based on the resolution approved in the Board of Directors' meeting held on March 19, 2019, the number of shares was reduced by 17 thousand shares due to the retirement of restricted stock, with March 22, 2019 as the date of capital reduction.
-The relevant statutory registration procedures were completed. - (vi) Based on the resolution approved in the Board of Directors' meeting held on January 10, 2020, the number of shares was reduced by 246 thousand shares due to the retirement of restricted stock, with January 10, 2020 as the date of capital reduction.
-The relevant statutory registration procedures were completed. - (vii) Based on the resolution approved in the Board of Directors' meeting held on May 5, 2020, the number of shares was reduced by 73 thousand shares due to the retirement of restricted stock, with May 25, 2020 as the date of capital reduction.
-The relevant statutory registration procedures were completed. - (viii) Based on the resolution approved in the Board of Directors' meeting held on August 6, 2020, the number of shares was reduced by 137 thousand shares due to the retirement of restricted stock, with August 10, 2020 as the date of capital reduction.
-The relevant statutory registration procedures were completed. - (ix) Based on the resolution approved in the Board of Directors' meeting held on January 21, 2021, the number of shares was reduced by 88 thousand shares due to the retirement of restricted stock, with January 22, 2021 as the date of capital reduction.
+- (iii) Based on the resolution approved in the Board of Directors meeting held on January 10, 2020, the number of shares was reduced by 246 thousand shares due to the retirement of restricted stock, with January 10, 2020 as the date of capital reduction.
+The relevant statutory registration procedures were completed. - (iv) Based on the resolution approved in the Board of Directors meeting held on May 5, 2020, the number of shares was reduced by 73 thousand shares due to the retirement of restricted stock, with May 25, 2020 as the date of capital reduction.
+The relevant statutory registration procedures were completed. - (v) Based on the resolution approved in the Board of Directors meeting held on August 6, 2020, the number of shares was reduced by 137 thousand shares due to the retirement of restricted stock, with August 10, 2020 as the date of capital reduction.
+The relevant statutory registration procedures were completed. - (vi) Based on the resolution approved in the Board of Directors meeting held on January 21, 2021, the number of shares was reduced by 88 thousand shares due to the retirement of restricted stock, with January 22, 2021 as the date of capital reduction.
+The relevant statutory registration procedures were completed. - (vii) Based on the resolution approved in the Board of Directors meeting held on May 6, 2021, the number of shares was reduced by 106 thousand shares due to the retirement of restricted stock, with May 7, 2021 as the date of capital reduction.
+The relevant statutory registration procedures were completed. - (viii) Based on the resolution approved in the Board of Directors meeting held on August 5, 2021, the number of shares was reduced by 204 thousand shares due to the retirement of restricted stock, with August 6, 2021 as the date of capital reduction.
+The relevant statutory registration procedures were completed. - (ix) Based on the resolution approved in the Board of Directors meeting held on November 4, 2021, the number of shares was reduced by 215 thousand shares due to the retirement of restricted stock, with November 5, 2021 as the date of capital reduction.
 The relevant statutory registration procedures were completed.

-(q) Losses per share
+(o) Loss per share

-The calculation of basic losses per share for the years ended December 31, 2020 and 2019, were based on the loss attributable to ordinary stockholders of the Company and the weighted-average number of common shares outstanding, calculated as follows:
+The calculation of basic loss per share for the years ended December 31, 2021 and 2020, were based on the loss attributable to ordinary stockholders of the Company and the weighted-average number of common shares outstanding, calculated as follows:

-2020 2019

-Loss attributable to common stockholders \$ (88,190) (207,690)

-Weighted-average number of common shares
+2021 2020 Loss attributable to common stockholders \$ (284,964) (88,190) Weighted-average number of common shares (thousand shares) 128,361 117,889 Basic loss per share (NT dollars) \$ (2.22) (0.75)

-(thousand shares) 2020 2019

-Ordinary shares at January 1 117,581 102,802

-Effect of restricted stock 308 46

-Ordinary shares at December 31 117,889 102,848